xitrum-framework/xitrum-doc/guide/deploy.rst

 Push Heroku
 ~~~~~~~~~~~

-Deploy process will hooked by git push
+Deploy process will hooked by git push.

 ::